5 meat substitutes to try for Veganuary

 By BBC Maestro

-Thinking of trying out a vegetarian diet for this year’s National Vegetarian Week?
+Thinking of trying out a vegetarian, plant-based or vegan diet this year?
 Check out these popular meat substitutes to use in all your favourite recipes.

 There are plenty of meat alternatives to try, from veggie burgers to other plant-based proteins like tofu and tempeh.
 Most are made from ingredients such as soy, wheat, beans, legumes, nuts or high-protein vegetables like peas or mushrooms.
 Many meat substitutes today offer the same taste and texture as real meat, so you can still enjoy a satisfying breakfast, lunch or dinner.